Mission Statement

 Topic Study

 Our curriculum is child-driven.
 This means individual classes utilize an interest-based exploration to ignite each child’s focus on a particular topic.
 When a topic of interest is discovered through exploration, discussion, observation and reflection, the class begins an in depth, multidimensional, interdisciplinary focus that lasts a couple of weeks to several months per topic.
 This approach includes progressive projects, which are supported with relevant and developmentally appropriate daily activities, materials and supplies.
-These practical, real-world experiences are provided within a caring, supportive environment and balanced with autonomous play experiences that support the topic study.
+These practical, real-world experiences are provided within a caring, supportive environment and balanced with autonomous play experiences that support the Topic Study.
 This approach provides children with a balance of structure and freedom so they can fully benefit from their time during their early childhood years at school.

 Below are links to blog posts on Topic Studies from each age group we serve.
 Find out more about how this child-driven, experiential, multi-dimensional method of teaching and learning provide children with endless opportunities to develop knowledge and skills, and, perhaps most importantly, instill a love for learning and creating.